pascaleandrei/Perfect-Wallpaper/index.md

 # [EN] Privacy Policy of Perfect Wallpaper application

 "Perfect Wallpaper" doesn't collect data from users of the Perfect Wallpaper application.
 The app asks for storage permission, in order for the user to be able to load photo that he can edit and then save in the phone.
 Also, when the user shares the image or sets it as the wallpaper, the app saves a copy of it in the phone.
+The images are not sent anywhere.

 ## THIRD PARTY SITES AND APPLICATIONS